Become an SOS Illinois Volunteer

 To learn more about becoming a volunteer at SOS Children’s Villages Illinois, please send an email to email@example.com with “Volunteer Inquiry” in the subject line or submit an inquiry form through our website here.

 *Our volunteers undergo extensive background checks, screenings, and comprehensive training to ensure the well being of our children.
+Please know that these processes may delay volunteer start dates.

 Children in foster care are typically at a distinct academic disadvantage resulting from frequent disruptions and placement changes.
 Tutors play a critical role in providing targeted one-on-one tutoring, giving children the instruction, support, and attention they need to improve academically.
 All Tutors with SOS Illinois must be at least 18 years of age and complete a volunteer application, including background screening, fingerprinting, and TB testing.